 Are you dealing with a slow HP laptop?
 One common cause of this issue is a dirty fan.
-In this blog post!
-We’ll show you how to clean your HP laptop fan and hopefully restore it to its original speed.
+In this blog post, we’ll show you how to clean an HP laptop fan and restore it to its original speed.
 Stay tuned for more tips and tricks for keeping your HP laptop running like new!

-How to clean an HP laptop fan without opening it?
+How do I clean an HP laptop fan without opening it?

 Cans of compressed air are the perfect way to clean your laptop without taking it apart.
-It’s cheap, readily available, and provides safe methods that don’t require you to open up any parts on this delicate device!
+It’s cheap, readily available, and provides safe methods that don’t require opening up any parts on this delicate device!

-One thing I should mention before we start, blowing into its vent with the mouth isn’t recommended because there could be humidity.
-It will introduce more dirt/debris into our precious computer system.
-So instead, use something like a canned fan for proper airflow through all areas.
+One thing I should mention before we start is that blowing into its vent with the mouth isn’t recommended because there could be humidity.
+It will introduce more dirt and debris into our precious computer system.
+So, instead, use something like a canned fan for proper airflow through all areas.

 When you are finished, locate the fan intake vent on your laptop.
-It will usually be underneath or at an angle depending upon what type of device it is and where its power supply (battery) is.
+It will usually be underneath or at an angle, depending on what type of device it is and where its power supply (battery) is.

 Insert air into this opening until there’s barely enough space left for two fingers before forcing more inside so as not to cause damage if something were ever lost within.